andrey-zherikov/argparse/README.md

 ## Parser customization

-`argparser` provides decent amount of settings to customize the parser.
+`argparse` provides decent amount of settings to customize the parser.
 All customizations can be done by creating `Config` object with required settings (see below).

 ### Assign character